poplatek/payment-methods-book/brick-n-mortar/README.md

 Dankort mobile appears to support several payment methods but seems to be, above all, an old school way of going about it.
 The credit card is put electronically into the mobile phone, so to speak, and a regular NFC payment can be made in the same way as you would w/a credit card.

-Dankort mobile goes much further than this, however.
+Dankort mobile goes further than this, however.
 There is an additional Bluetooth device that can be added to the existing POS setup which allows for paying via the mobile Dankort app through presenting/tapping the phone to this new device.

 There is a new check in/check out solution that lets the customer in some way to first tap their dankort phone to a receiver which start the transaction processing and the transaction is processed at the same the customer is packing their things and completes apparently when the cashier has finished handling the products for this customer.
 This is basically a solution for making the bag packing and the payment work in parallel.